 In November of 1991 our space to house the food bank was donated.
 We only paid the maintenance, utilities and taxes.
 In 1997 the building was purchased and we started paying rent at $558.22 a month.
-Today our warehouse unit is 3,600 square feet.
-Approximately 2,500 of this space is utilized for the warehouse stock and the remaining space is used for office, waiting room and washrooms.
-We pay approximately $4000 a month (rent, utilities, and insurance).
+That warehouse unit on Centennial Rd was 3,600 square feet.
+Approximately 2,500 of this space was utilized for the warehouse stock and the remaining space was used for office, waiting room and washrooms.
+We paid approximately $4000 a month (rent, utilities, and insurance).
 Back in 1992 we started out with 160 orders.
 Today we are filling 1,776 orders over a year.

 Do You Know About Food Insecurity?